 A win-win for exhibitors and attendees?

-Tim describes using AI matchmaking at meetings as a win for both exhibitors and attendees.
+Tim describes using artificial intelligence matchmaking at events as a win for both exhibitors and attendees.

 Let’s assume, for the moment, that the technology actually works.
 If so, I think suppliers will reap most of the touted benefits, quite possibly at the expense of attendees.
 Here’s why.

 Successful matchmaking needs digital data about attendees.
 An AI platform cannot work without this information.
 Where will the data come from?
-Tim explains that a profile is built for each attendee, using sources like “LinkedIn, Google, and Facebook”, while also “scouring the web for additional information”.
+Tim explains that a]his service builds a profile for each attendee.
+Sources include “LinkedIn, Google, and Facebook”, while also “scouring the web for additional information”.